meribold/meribold.org/_projects/mouselookhandler.md

 description: World of Warcraft addon
 ---

-MouselookHandler is an addon for the World of Warcraft MMOG that adapts the game controls to enable using [mouselook][] without the [RSI][]-inducing requirement of perpetually pressing a mouse button.
+MouselookHandler is an interface addon for the World of Warcraft MMOG that adapts the game controls to enable using [mouselook][] without the [RSI][]-inducing requirement of perpetually pressing a mouse button.
 This makes the controls resemble those of most action games.

 <https://github.com/meribold/MouselookHandler><br>
 <https://mods.curse.com/addons/wow/mouselookhandler>